skrushna1704/LearnLoop/LearnLoopR&D.md

 - Scalable model

 ## 🚧 Missing/Incomplete Features

-- 🔴 Critical Missing APIs:
-  - Email Verification System
-    - Backend has email utility but no verification endpoints
-    - Frontend has verify-email page but no API integration
-  - File Upload System
-    - No image upload for profile pictures
-    - No file sharing in messages
 - 🟡 Partially Implemented:
   - Rating & Review System
     - Exchange model has feedback field but no dedicated API